-"It Takes a Village" Project is a program that uses a collaborative approach to help children in the community who are struggling to read.
-Children and Elon students who are majoring in education are paired together for weekly tutoring sessions at May Memorial Library in downtown Burlington.
-While in an environment rich with available resources, the preservice teachers assess the individual reading challenges of the children and show their parents different techniques they can use at home to help improve reading skills.
+The "It Takes a Village" Project is a program that uses a collaborative approach to help children in the community who are struggling to read.
+Children, Elon students who are majoring in education, and trained community volunteers are paired together for weekly tutoring sessions at five sites in Alamance County.
+While in an environment rich with available resources, the tutors assess the individual reading challenges of the children and show their parents different techniques they can use at home to help improve reading skills.

 The Village Project at Elon University operates out of the downtown campus building on East Davis Street in Burlington, N.C.
-The Elon Village community partners are: May Memorial Library, Burlington, N.C.; First Presbyterian Church, Burlington, N.C.; Barnes & Noble (Alamance Crossing); teachers; parents; and students.
+The Elon Village community partners are: First Presbyterian Church, Eastlawn Elementary, Andrews Elementary, Haw River Elementary, Newlin Elementary, Graham Middle School, Ebenezer Baptist Church, Saint Marks Church and Barnes & Noble (Alamance Crossing); teachers; parents; and students.

 On Sunday, March 5, Elon hosted students, faculty and staff from Elon and the community for the closing of the Tournées French Film Festival: Join the Résistance!

 What started eight years ago as a program for struggling young readers has evolved into a comprehensive literacy development project.

 During this year's Summer in the Village, TLT provided children with the opportunity to play with green screen technology.